Communicating research: do we need to be more creative?

 To answer our original question, do we need to be more creative in communicating research, not necessarily, but we hope the book provides a wide variety of reasons why you can.

-Posted on May 24, 2016, in Creative research communication, Science Communication Unit and tagged Clare Wilkinson, creative, Creative research communication, Emma Weitkamp, practice, research communication, Science Communication Unit, SCU, theory, UWE Bristol.
+Posted on May 24, 2016, in Research & projects, Science Communication Unit and tagged Clare Wilkinson, Creative Research Communication, Emma Weitkamp, Research Communication, SCU, UWE Bristol.
 Bookmark the permalink.
 Leave a comment.